12 surprisingly high-paying part-time jobs

 Glassdoor lists the hourly rate for tutors at Sylvan Learning Centers at $15-$16/hr.

 Fitness instructor: Trainers can work in gyms, their own studios or in client homes.
 According to Payscale, the average pay for a Personal Trainer is $19.87 per hour.
 But most I know actually average $30/hr and, for in-home personal training sessions, $75-$100/hr.
 This job does require specific training and certification, the level and intensity of which varies depending on the physical discipline – yoga, aerobics, weights etc. – which does cost time and money itself.

 Music teacher: If you play an instrument, like piano or guitar, well enough to teach others, there’s good money to be made giving music lessons.
 The pay varies widely, beginning at around $12 for a half hour, while one drum teacher tells me the standard rate for private lessons is $50/hr and up.
 Very experienced and in-demand teachers can charge $100-$150 an hour.
 Probably more.

 Social Media Strategist: The social media expert is, as we know, a dying job title.
 This is because as businesses become more accustomed to social media, it will be less of a specialized skill and more of a common one.
 In the interim, however, Social media strategists can make some good coin.
 The job involves updating Facebook, Twitter, and other sites for companies.
 It’s unclear what it works out to per hour but people tend to charge $500-$1500 a month, so if you can score a couple of clients, you can do quite well on a part-time basis.
 Social media jobs on Workopolis.

 Computerized College Note Taker: Note takers attend classes and type notes for deaf students.
-I’m informed that at George Brown, note takers can earn $36 an hour after the first year.
+I’m informed by an acquaintance who used to do this that at one college note takers can earn $36 an hour after the first year.
 And you get to learn stuff at the same time.